BOTOX and Dermal Fillers: Similarities, Differences, and more…

 The Cosmetic Skin Clinic in London is within short walking distance of Oxford Circus, Bond Street and Baker Street tube stations.
 It is also convenient to reach us via train from the Paddington and Kings Cross St Pancras Train Stations.

-The Cosmetic Skin Clinic in Buckinghamshire is located in Stoke Poges and it is close to Gerrards Cross – Chiltern Railway, Slough’s – First Great Western station.
+The Cosmetic Skin Clinic in Buckinghamshire is located in Stoke Poges and it is close to Gerrards Cross, Beaconsfield, Marlow, and surrounding areas of Bucks.
 It also has convenient transport links with the M25, M4, M40 and A40 roads, making the clinic very easy to reach from Wembley, Richmond, Kingston upon Thames and the Surrey area.

 For more details about our clinic’s locations and the best ways to reach us by train, bus, car or by foot, please take a look at our dedicated pages.